 RPA vs AI: How Robotic Process Automation Differs and Improves Businesses

 The first thing to understand is that RPA is not the same as an AI program such as a bidding program used in advertising.
-While some process automation does use machine learning, such as natural language processing to function, RPA is the equivalent of programmed repetition of a particular task.
+While some process automation does use machine learning, such as natural language processing to function, RPA is the equivalent of programmed repetition of repetitive tasks.

 Robotic Process Automation allows businesses to take tasks such as manipulation of a program or application and allow it to be done automatically.
 RPA seeks to mimic what a human user would do and repeatedly perform that task.
 Whereas AI has to be fed input and then learns what it is supposed to do through that learning process, RPA focuses on a singular task that it is programmed to do, not through fed input.